Upgrade overview

 Procedure

-This procedure assumes that you are running the Project Quay Operator on three (or more) systems.
+This procedure assumes that you are running the Project Quay registry on three or more systems.
 For this procedure, we will assume three systems named System A, System B, and System C. System A will serve as the primary system in which the Project Quay Operator is deployed.

-1. On System B and System C, scale down your Project Quay Operator deployment.
-This is done by disabling auto scaling and overriding the replica county for Project Quay, mirror workers, and Clair (if it is managed).
+1. On System B and System C, scale down your Project Quay registry.
+This is done by disabling auto scaling and overriding the replica county for Project Quay, mirror workers, and Clair if it is managed.
 Use the following quayregistry.yaml file as a reference:

 apiVersion: quay.redhat.com/v1